tldr-pages/tldr/pages/linux/qm-showcmd.md

 `qm showcmd {{vm_id}}`

-- Puts each option on a new line to enhance human readability:
+- Put each option on a new line to enhance human readability:

 `qm showcmd --pretty {{true}} {{vm_id}}`